kristengrewe/RPP-DSR-Reference/README.md

 ### [RPP2 Update Assignment Submission Sheet](https://docs.google.com/spreadsheets/d/1zKjOJaTR9sQPTJTx0CW0xDahaO7IezT92HvThWh82Gk/edit#gid=1371301276)

-A one-class grace has bee the norm for RPP2.
+A one-class grace has bee the norm.
 For example, if the assignment is due on Tuesday, checking for that assignment submission + updating the google sheet on Thursday worked well.
 At the discretion of the instructor/PL, students may ask for an extension to the due date.

 [* checking and updating assignment submissions how to video](https://drive.google.com/file/d/1BvwxMJU055kYyfC1eC52urwPriOdBGa9/view?usp=sharing)

 ______________

 # Lecture Days

-## Sign into Zoom with cohort email
-- Permission to open the classroom
-- Permission to record
-- Permission to make breakout rooms
-- Permission to join breakout rooms
-- Permission to assign and move students to breakout rooms
-- Change your Zoom name to '<your_name> DSR'

 ## Record Lecture
-> Every cohort needs a Tony :)  All the sticky notes & alarms in the world aren't as effective as multiple people checking that the lectures is being recorded.
+> All the sticky notes & alarms in the world aren't as effective as multiple people checking that the lectures is being recorded.
 Let the cohort know you appreciate their help.

-## RPP2 Provide Access to Assignment Repo
+## Provide Access to Assignment Repo

 > Open at the beginning of class, **not prior to lecture**
 1. Settings
 2. Manage Access
 3. Enter and Confirm your password